Martin Luther King III On Trump: ‘We Have Got To Move Forward’

 “You must never, ever hate.
 Stand up, speak up, when you see something that is not right and not fair and not just, you have a moral obligation to do something and say something.”

-Speaking to the Guardian, Doris Crenshaw, a civil rights veteran who campaigned with Rosa Parks said she supported King’s meeting with Trump, but also supported the 26 members of congress who plan to boycott Friday’s inauguration.
+Speaking to the Guardian, Doris Crenshaw, a civil rights veteran who campaigned with Rosa Parks said she supported King’s meeting with Trump but also supported the 26 members of congress who plan to boycott Friday’s inauguration.

 “Those members of Congress feel that not attending the inauguration is making a statement that they are against the politics put forth by Donald Trump.”

-She called on Trump and John Lewis to “have a conversation”.
+She called on Trump and John Lewis to “have a conversation.”

 “I think it’s good that he meets Trump.
 You cannot operate with a ‘no talk’ policy: someone has to get in there and talk to Donald Trump and I think King should be congratulated for his efforts.
 It’s important to address poverty and education problems that we have nationwide.”